 - Not bloated, you only have the options you need to run your website.

 - Quicker loading.
-Without the bloat the site loads much quicker which is also a benefit to SEO.
+Without the bloat the site loads much quicker which is also a benefit to Search Engine Optimisation (SEO)

 - Greater scope for a better design.